What Makes a Perfect RFP Writer?

 Middle: Next, list out your requirements explicitly within the RFP.
-At the very least, include business, technical, and cost solutions that your organization wants the winning bid to fulfill.
+At the very least, include business, technical and cost solutions that your organization wants the winning bid to fulfill.
 Be very clear in your needs here.
 You don’t want to start the process with the winning vendor only to find out they are ill-equipped to meet your needs.

 RFPs aren’t written alone.
 Instead, they force the engagement of myriad internal stakeholders to achieve completion.
 From budgets to technical functions to legal reviews, RFPs mandate all relevant inputs are correct and approved.
-This not only helps to confirm buy-in when it comes to budget allocation.
-It also assists in implementation after the project concludes.
+This not only helps to confirm buy-in when it comes to budget allocation, but it also assists in implementation after the project concludes.

-The perfect RFP writer will not shy away from describing exactly what he/she needs to craft a winning proposal.
+The perfect RFP writer will not shy away from describing exactly what is needed to craft a winning proposal.
 Communication is key to the RFP process.
 Failure to embrace a communicative and, if necessary, assertive spirit will undoubtedly hamper the results.
 In fact, RFPs aren’t just about the lowest price.
 Organizations also consider important factors about a bidder.
-For example, business structure, employees, company history, financials, demonstrated success, reputation, references and the completeness of the RFP itself.
-The RFP writer depends on thorough and consistent communication from its stakeholders to translate its less obvious requirements to bidders.
+For example, business structure, employees, company history, financials, demonstrated success, reputation, references and the completeness of the RFP itself all factor in.
+The RFP writer depends on thorough and consistent communication from its stakeholders to translate its less obvious, but equally important, requirements to bidders.

 Enjoy the Process

 RFPs need not be a dreary ordeal.
 Take pleasure in the fact that you’re telling your organization’s story and setting your team up for success.
 The perfect RFP writer views the process not as simply an obstacle to overcome.
 The perfect RFP writer views the process as a monumental first step in a journey of significant progress.